smypmsa/Flashloan-mix/README.md

 To do:
 - [x] Solve Kovan/Rinkeby issues (transactions reverted)
-- [ ] Add simple swaps into the contract
 - [x] Add some tests
+- [ ] Add some swaps into the contract
+- [ ] Add more advanced tests
-- [ ] Add arbitrage custom logic
+- [ ] Add custom arbitrage logic